-While the 1989 revolutions were startling in their speed, the fall of the Wall was the most stunning of all.
-On 9 November, East German central committee spokesman Günter Schabowski made a surprise announcement: “Permanent relocations can be done through all border checkpoints between the GDR (East Germany) into the FRG (West Germany) or West Berlin.”
+While the 1989 revolutions were startling in their speed, the fall of the Wall was the most stunning.
+On 9 November 1989, East German central committee spokesman Günter Schabowski made a surprise announcement: “Permanent relocations can be done through all border checkpoints between the GDR (East Germany) into the FRG (West Germany) or West Berlin.”
 “As of when?” asked an Italian journalist.
 Schabowski hesitated and then improvised: “As far as I know … as of now.”

 It was a shock to locals decoding his bureaucratic announcement to realise he meant the border was now open.
 The first East Germans approached tentatively and found border guards were letting people cross.
 Within an hour, people from both sides crowded to the Wall.
 Some brought hammers and chisels.
 Others hugged, kissed, cheered and cried.
 Schabowski, who was later imprisoned, said he remembered a Stasi agent telling him: “Comrade Schabowski, the border is open.
 Nothing to report.”